digicatapult/sqnc-documentation/docs/l3/api_flow.md

 ### Viewing demands as another persona

-The indexers on Member B and Optimiser's dscp-matchmaker-api will process the new `demand_a` when the block containing it is finalised, and the new `demand_a` will be visible to them using `GET /v1/demandA`.
+The indexers on Member B and Optimiser's sqnc-matchmaker-api will process the new `demand_a` when the block containing it is finalised, and the new `demand_a` will be visible to them using `GET /v1/demandA`.

 #### Member B (capacity)